SpiralOutDotEu/dockervel/README.md

 * create new laravel project: `dcomposer-create`
 * type `localhost` in your browser and you see the Laravel welcome screen

+### or Create new Lumen Project

+* create new laravel project: `dcomposer-create-lumen`
+* type `localhost` in your browser and you see the Lumen welcome screen

 ### Fix permitions